Chart Color Schemes

 Dandenong North's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health data shows Dandenong North residents have slightly more common health conditions than average across both younger and older age groups.
-Approximately 47% (~11,087 people) have private health cover, lower than the national average of 55.3%.
+Health data shows that Dandenong North residents have slightly more common health conditions than average across both younger and older age groups.
+Approximately 47% of the total population (~11,146 people) has private health cover, which is lower than the national average of 55.7%.

-The most prevalent medical conditions are arthritis (7.2%) and mental health issues (6.6%).
-About 72.0% report being free from medical ailments compared to 75.1% in Greater Melbourne.
-Around 19.8% (~4,628 people) of residents are aged 65 and over, higher than the 17.4% in Greater Melbourne.
-Overall, the health profile is broadly similar to that of the general population.
+The most prevalent medical conditions in the area are arthritis (7.2%) and mental health issues (6.6%).
+About 72% of residents report being completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
+The area has 19.8% of residents aged 65 and over (4,653 people), which is higher than the 17.4% in Greater Melbourne.
+Overall, the health profile of Dandenong North residents is broadly similar to that of the general population.

 Frequently Asked Questions - Health